-In triangulation the base line is of prime importance (b/c). it is the only hor distance to measured.
+In triangulation the base line is of prime importance because it is the only horizontal distance to be measured.
 It should be measured very accurately since the accuracy of the computed sides of triangulation system depends on it.
-Length of base line varies form a fraction of (0.5-10)km and a fradion of a mile to 10 miles.
+Length of base line varies form a fraction of (0.5-10) km and a fraction of a mile to 10 miles.

 According to the grades of Triangulation

 In selecting site for a base line, the following requirement should be considered.

 - The site should be fairly leveled or uniformly sloping or gently undulating.

 - Should be free form obstructions throughout the entire length.